orenzp/Practical_Security_Kubernetes_Docker/workshop_docker.md

 3. Write down the size of the new image using `docker images app\*`

-4. Scan new image with `docker scount quickview app` and write down the number of vulnerability's.
+4. Scan new image with `docker scout quickview app` and write down the number of vulnerability's.

 5. Create .dockerignore file based on your project development language - Hint you can use CoPilot.